akapila011/DNS-Server/README.md

 - 'mname'
 - 'rname'
 - 'ns'
-Finally the 'a' field holds 3 records for the IP address mapped to the domain name.
+**Ensure the domain names placed in the fields match with the filename to avoid errors** Finally the 'a' field holds 3 records for the IP address mapped to the domain name.
 Ensure you change them to the correct IP address.